 Cerro Monserrate offers gorgeous views of the entire city.
-Go in the evening so you can get both the view during the day and in the night.
-The view of the city in the night is phenomenal.
+Go in the evening so you can get both the view during the day and at night.
+The view of the city at the night is phenomenal.
 There is a beautiful church on the top.

 There is also a market with many food vendors serving delicious Colombian cuisine.
 There is a free shuttle in the night from the cable car station to Las Aquas TransMilenio station.

 Parque Virrey and Parque De La 93

 Bogota is a green city.
 There are parks everywhere.
 Locals love to go to the parks on the weekends.
 Streets next to Parque El Virrey are closed to traffic on the weekends.
 These streets are open to only bikers and joggers.
 You will find musicians, street performers and food vendors on these streets.

 Parque De La 93 is also a great spot to sit, chill, people watch or just wander around.
 There are several cafes and restaurants around Parque De La 93.